 Like many, I watched in sadness as the little island of Puerto Rico struggled after a massive hurricane.

-The trend I observed through all of these is that you’re probably going to be on your own for a while.
-More to the point, you can’t do it by yourself.
-You need to sleep, so you need others you can count on.
+The one thing that’s remained constant through all of these situations is that you’re probably going to be on your own for a while.
+Even more, you can’t do it by yourself.
+You need to sleep, eat. amd perform other bodily functions at some point.
+That means you need others you can count on.

 Let’s set the scene.
-You live in a suburban neighborhood, distinctly middle class in nature.
-You’ve been hit hard by a “Nasty Nate,” a record-breaking weather system.
-The power is out, the local government is all but shut down, and the state government is far more focused on what’s going on in the densely-populated urban areas.
+You live in a suburban neighborhood that’s distinctly middle class in nature.
+You’ve been hit hard by a “Nasty Nate,” a record-breaking weather system that’s taken down the electrical infrastructure.
+Your local government is all but shut down and the state government is far more focused on what’s going on in the densely-populated urban areas.

 The first few days were no big deal.
 You had a stash of food on hand, and you kept the family entertained the way you always have in the past.

 Then the first week went by without recovery.
-You’ve still got supplies for another few weeks, but many of your neighbors ran out by Day 4.
+You still had supplies for another few weeks, but many of your neighbors ran out by Day 4.
 The local grocery stores were a madhouse, as desperate people picked them clean and attacked others who had what they wanted.

 Two weeks in, it’s a different story.
 The shortwave radio you kept stashed in your emergency kit is telling you that the urban areas are overwhelmed.
-Hospitals are at capacity, and people are starting to succumb to the loss of power.
-No environmental controls in homes, expiring medications, lack of potable water, it’s all adding up.
+Hospitals are at capacity, and people are starting to succumb to the second-order effects of power loss.
+No environmental controls in homes, expiring medications, no refrigeration, lack of potable water, it’s all adding up.

 After a month, your neighborhood is a ghost town.
-Those who could leave took off hoping for greener pastures.
+Those who were able took off hoping for greener pastures.
 Others were tied to the area for family reasons or just decided to hunker down.
-After a group of criminals laid siege to a nearby neighborhood, you’ve been talking to your remaining neighbors about some kind of community watch and protection.
+After a group of criminals laid siege to a nearby neighborhood, you’ve been talking to your remaining neighbors about some kind of community watch and protection plan.

 The Problem With Weight

-I realize this scenario sounds like something out of Red Dawn, but it’s a useful illustration.
+I once thought that Scenario X sounded like something out of Red Dawn, but it’s a useful illustration.
 There aren’t black helicopters, blue-helmeted UN troops representing the Illuminati Global Order, or even jack-booted thugs looking to shoot your dog.
 It’s just a bad situation, and you have a need to provide some safety where others cannot.

 In a perfect world, you would be able to carry unlimited ammunition, high powered optics, food, water, communications gear, and wear highly-protective body armor, all while keeping it less than 40 lbs.

-Well, we don’t live in that kind of world.
-Everything has a weight penalty, and weight is your enemy.
+Unfortunately, we don’t live in that kind of world.
+Everything has a weight penalty, and weight is your absolute enemy.

 Remarkably, the average amount of weight carried by a soldier, from the Roman Legion to modern light fighters, has remained fairly consistent at 60-80 lbs.

-The difference is in the quantity carried for that weight.
+The difference really stem from the amount of stuff carried for that weight.